cazala/synaptic/docs/v2-architecture-proposal.md

 - warn when a legacy graph depends on serial order within a layer;
 - emit a normal versioned v2 snapshot.

-A second importer can recognize `synaptic2` engine JSON, including its existing `elegibilityTrace` spelling, and split it into definition, parameters, and checkpoint state.

 The v1 API itself should not be emulated inside the new core.
 A thin adapter can be offered for migration, but `Neuron` objects must not leak into compiled sessions.